Federal Coordinating Committee (FCC)

 The principle agency contacts for the FCC are:

-- Department of Agriculture: Ken Arney, USDA Forest Service, Acting Regional Forester; James Tillman, USDA Natural Resources Conservation Service, Acting Associate Chief for Conservation for the Southeast Region
+- Department of Agriculture: Ken Arney, USDA Forest Service, Regional Forester; James Tillman, USDA Natural Resources Conservation Service, Regional Conservationist for the Southeast Region

-- Department of Defense: Pete Potochney, Performing the Duties of Assistant Secretary of Defense (Energy, Installations and Environment)
+- Department of Defense: Pete Potochney, Principal Deputy Assistant Secretary of Defense for Sustainment

-- Department of Interior: Mike Oetker, USFWS Acting Regional Director
+- Department of Interior: Leo Miranda, US Fish and Wildlife Service Southeast Regional Director

 The FCC activities are supported by the following staff from the participating agencies: